ran-sama/fritzbox-soap-python-3-json/README.md

 https://github.com/kbr/fritzconnection

 ## Using my poor man's "SOAP" request
-Salutations to everyone else using plain vanilla python 3 and not further losing their minds.
+Regards to everyone else using plain vanilla python 3 and not further losing their minds.
 This works with UPnP in restricted rights setting.
 You don't need your FB's username nor password.

 ```
 ran@odroidxu4:~$ chmod +x soapless-soap.py